 How Much is Twitch Worth?

-According to Investopedia, Twitch is worth approximately $3.79 billion, nearly 4 times the amount that it was purchased for in 2014.
+According to Investopedia, Twitch is worth approximately $3.79 billion, nearly four times the amount that it was purchased in 2014.

-- YouTube Gaming – 21% of market share
+- YouTube Gaming – 21% of the market share

 - Facebook Gaming – 3% of market share